lrparola/JointAnglePrediction_Validate/README.md

 <br><br>

+## 4. Train Model
-## 4. To train model, run finetune.py -be sure to set a configuration (the baseline is saved as baseline.yaml), as well as change any other training paraemters.
+To train model, run finetune.py -be sure to set a configuration (the baseline is saved as baseline.yaml), as well as change any other training paraemters.
 See options in configs.

+##5.
+Run Model
-5. To run model, run_model.py
+To run model, run run_model.py, be sure to use the baseline configuration